 American Crystal Sugar Company is a Minnesota agricultural cooperative corporation owned by about 3,000 sugar beet growers in the Minnesota and North Dakota portions of the Red River Valley.
-Additionally, American Crystal Sugar owns Sidney Sugars, located in Sidney Montana.
 American Crystal is engaged primarily in the agricultural production, manufacturing, and marketing of sugar from sugar beets.

-American Crystal Sugar Company and Sidney Sugars hire over 1300 workers stationed at 45 sugar beet receiving stations.
+American Crystal Sugar Company hires over 1300 workers stationed at 45 sugar beet receiving stations.
 These seasonal employees are an integral part of making yearly sugar production a great success.
 The short-term positions offer excellent compensation and attract applicants from all over the United States and Canada.
 Locals and travelers alike come to make a hefty paycheck while being able to enjoy various outdoor attractions and campsites.